 Pay Periods and First Pay Dates

-All pay dates must be at least two business days after the pay period end date, unless a one-business-day submission schedule has been approved.
+All pay dates must occur at least two business days after the pay period end date, unless a one-business-day submission schedule has been approved by the R365 Payroll team.

 Pay Date Examples by Frequency